Long Island Child Custody Lawyer

 In New York, a child's preference as to which parent they wish to live with is a factor that is considered important in any case.
 However, if the child is 13 or older, their choice is even more highly considered by the court.

-Hire a Long Island Child Custody Attorney Today
+Contact Our Long Island Child Custody Attorney Today